-Every wedding is different, and so the rest of the day can go several different ways. usually, after the ceremony, I will give you chance to see your guests, grab a drink, and take it all in!
+Every wedding is different, and so the rest of the day can go several different ways.
+On this note, I’ve put together some tips for planning your wedding, too. usually, after the ceremony, I will give you chance to see your guests, grab a drink, and take it all in!
 Then we will get started on the group photos.
 This is a slightly more structured aspect of what I do, and I will be organising your guests.

 I do like to get through the group photos with as little standing around as I can.
 I start with the bigger groups and narrow them down to the smaller setups.
 I would say an ‘average’ amount of time for this would be around 20 minutes but this all depends on the amount of photos we need to take, the size of your wedding and also how cooperative your tipsy uncles are (i’ve heard all of the “have you got a wide angle lens for my wife’s bum” jokes!).
 We also don’t shoot these in too much of a stiff way, I don’t pose peoples hands or arrange in perfect height order… Think ‘photos with friends at a bbq’ rather than ‘school picture day’.

 At this point, I’ll usually take the opportunity to head off with the happy couple for a little shoot.
 We keep this fast paced, fun, and casual.
 Even if you absolutely hate having your photograph taken, I guarantee you’ll still have a ball!
 We don’t do the awkward “look lovingly into each others eyes, and off into the distance” thing.
 I tend to do this a couple of times in the day as the light and atmosphere changes, rather than all in one session.
 This way, I’m not keeping you from your guests for too long.